The following recipe is valid for any type of settings supported by Symfony framework.

 The implicit way

-The following example will show you how to implicitly load settings to configure eZ Platform kernel.
-Note that this is also valid for any bundle!
+The following example will show you how to implicitly load settings to be configure eZ Publish kernel.
+Note that this is also valid for any bundle !

 We assume here that you're aware of service container extensions.